 1. The ease of earning points from credit card spend and outside of credit card promotions

-With the Qantas Online Mall, my direct earn credit card of choice, and other promotions being run through the likes of Epiqure and Aquire, I don’t find it hard to rack up a decent amount of Qantas Points without stepping foot on a Qantas flight.
+With the Qantas Shopping, my direct earn credit card of choice, and other promotions being run through the likes of Epiqure and Aquire, I don’t find it hard to rack up a decent amount of Qantas Points without stepping foot on a Qantas flight.

 2. Using points on some of Qantas unique redemption opportunities